Popup Toolkit User's Manual

 Welcome to Popup Toolkit Software!

-Anywhere using the interface, at anytime, you may press F1 key to receive immediate help on the control that has the focus.
-If you need help on a certain control just click it with the mouse and then press F1.
+Anywhere using the interface, at anytime, you may click on a help icon to receive immediate help on the control at that icon.

 2. Menu

-Use the Help menu to access different help topics either from your installation as the current user's manual or an online topic.
+Use the 'Help' menu to access different help topics, either from your Popup Toolkit local installation (as this current user's manual is) or an online topic.

 3. User Interface

-Popup mode.
-It consists of five tabs with controls used to set various popup features.
+The Popup Toolkit's user interface consists of five tabs with controls used to set various popup features.
 The tabs are described below in detail.

 Here you can setup the Popup type.
-You may choose between six different types.
+You may choose between four different types.

 DHTML Popups.

-Except the DHTML type of popups, the software is capable of generating Standard (Regular) Popups.
-These are blockable by popup blockers.
-They support a limited Looks design and Behavior capabilities compared to DHTML Popups.
-For example they support only the jumping and the sliding behavior effect.
-When you choose Standard Popup all features and controls in the user interface that are not supported will be disabled to let you know which features are available for this popup type.
+Along with the DHTML type of popups, the software is capable of generating standard (regular) popups.
+These are blockable by popup blockers, but when opened on click event they are NOT BLOCKED!
+They support a limited design looks and behavior capabilities compared to DHTML popups.
+When you choose a Regular popup all features and controls in the user interface that are not supported will be disabled to let you know what features are available for this popup type.

 Click here to open the tutorial on using Unblockable popups